Don’t try to set everything up at once.

-I found it much better to set up a few tasks to get things rolling – and then come back and add some more over the next week or so.
-I would recommend starting with 7 or 8 tasks.
+I found it much easier to set up just a few tasks to get things rolling – and then come back and add some more over the next week or so.

 Use Facebook to help gather your Crew

-If you have friends on Facebook – but you don’t have their current contact details – send out a note on Facebook asking them to DM you with their emails or mobile numbers if they want to be a part of your Crew.
+If you have friends on Facebook – but you don’t have their contact details – send out a note on Facebook asking them to DM you with their email or mobile number if they want to be a part of your Crew.

 Have all details ready before you start.

-If you are setting up an account on behalf of someone else (like a proxy) make sure they know that you are doing it.
+If you are setting up an account for someone else make sure they know that you are doing it.

-We were all so excited to help out our friend – but didn’t realise we would need email addresses or mobile numbers to get started!
+We were all so excited to help out – but didn’t realise we would need email addresses or mobile numbers to get started!

 Remember to check your account

 If you are a Crew Member, put an alert on your phone to remind you to check the account each week.